Silver half dollars, like their larger silver dollar counterparts, are big silver coins that are popular collectibles and investment tools.

 While there are many reasons to collect silver dollars, there are some added benefits and numismatic possibilities to consider with silver half dollars.

-Unless you’re a fairly avid coin collector, you’re probably most familiar with silver dollars.
+Unless you’re an avid coin collector, you’re probably most familiar with silver dollars.

 It’s time for you to find out why silver half dollars also are popular in both coin collecting and coin investing.

-Unlike silver dollars, which offer only two widely affordable designs (the Morgan silver dollar and the Peace silver dollar), silver half dollars come in several affordable designs:
+Unlike silver dollars, which offer only 2 widely affordable designs (the Morgan silver dollar and the Peace silver dollar), silver half dollars come in several affordable designs:

 - Barber half dollar

 - Kennedy half dollar (90% silver in 1964)

 Of course, depending on your particular budget, you might opine that Bust half dollars and Seated Liberty half dollars are also affordable.
 However, those two designs have prices based solely on numismatic value.

 On the other hand, prevailing silver prices tend to influence the values of many Barber halves, Walking Liberty halves, Franklin halves, and Kennedy halves, especially in lower grades.

 #2 – Silver Half Dollars Are Cheaper Than Silver Dollars